okuoku/yuni/doc/PortingNotes.markdown

 * |(vertical bar) for symbol.
 Ditto.
 * Square brackets `[` and `]`.
 These are not allowed in R7RS.

-R6RS-lite is designed to be loaded directly on R6RS implementations such as NMosh or Sagittarius.
+R6RS-lite is designed to be:

+* loaded directly on R6RS/R7RS hybrid implementations such as NMosh or Sagittarius.
+* parsed directly on R6RS and R7RS implementation's native reader. ie. no external reader required.

 Renaming
 --------